Minikube

 Warning

-Care must be taken when managing multiple Kubernetes contexts. kubectl
+Care must be taken when managing multiple Kubernetes contexts. kubectl will operate against the active context.

 The Makester minikube subsystem is an optional facility as it requires binaries that you will need